pvl/blog4/content/blog/A Simple Honcho Primer.md

 Behind the scenes, Honcho learns about users as people--[[User State is State of the Art|richly modeling identity]].
 It seeks to understand their beliefs, hopes, dreams, history, interests, and preferences.

-It then acts as [[Introducing Honcho's Dialectic API|an oracle to each user]], allowing apps ask for any personal context they need to improve UX and giving them access to a social cognition layer.
+It then acts as [[Introducing Honcho's Dialectic API|an oracle to each user]], allowing apps to ask for any personal context they need to improve UX and giving them access to a social cognition layer.

 ## Why We Built Honcho
 ^x125da